codeclimate/codeclimate-rubocop/config/contents/lint/circular_argument_reference.md

-This cop checks for circular argument references in optional keyword arguments and optional ordinal arguments.
+Checks for circular argument references in optional keyword arguments and optional ordinal arguments.

 This cop mirrors a warning produced by MRI since 2.2.